If you’re an artist or a crafter who loves creating handmade goods, you might have wondered how to sell on Etsy.

 - You have access to great customer service.
 If you’re struggling or have a dispute with a customer, you can get help very quickly.
 Most people who own e-commerce businesses don’t have that luxury and have to deal with everything themselves.

 - Etsy is huge.
 They already attract a lot of buyers which is something any e-commerce business needs to survive.
+In fact, 81.9 million buyers purchased goods on Etsy in 2020.

 - People trust Etsy.
 They are much more likely to buy something on there than on a new and relatively unknown e-commerce store.